-Nissan flags weakest profit in 11 years, Ghosn woes, bleak sales weigh
+Nissan set for weakest profit in 11 years as Ghosn woes, bleak sales weigh

 For years it has relied on heavy discounting in its biggest market to sell its Rogue compact SUVs and Altima sedans, under aggressive targets Ghosn set during his time as CEO.

-Earlier in the day, Tokyo prosecutors filed a request to revise their indictment against Ghosn, providing more details on alleged cash transfers involving the former executive and a Saudi friend.

-After Ghosn’s ouster as head of the Renault-Nissan alliance this year, the French automaker is set to discuss forming a joint holding company to give both companies equal footing, people with knowledge of the matter have said.

-Saikawa, who took over as Nissan’s CEO in 2017, has pledged to focus on improving U.S. profit margins, but it has been a slow process as Nissan continues to resort to discounting.
+Saikawa has pledged to focus on improving U.S. profit margins, but it has been a slow process as Nissan continues to resort to discounting.

 The automaker also cut its mid-term revenue target to 14.5 trillion yen by 2022, from 16.5 trillion yen.
 It sees its annual operating margin at 6% by then, versus an earlier target for 8%.